In Cold Blood (film): Critical response

 Bosley Crowther of The New York Times called the film an "excellent quasidocumentary, which sends shivers down the spine while moving the viewer to ponder".
 Roger Ebert gave the film 4 out of 4 stars, writing, "At times one feels this is not a movie but a documentary where the events are taking place now."
 Charles Champlin of The Los Angeles Times put it on his list of the ten best films of 1967, calling it "an honest, sobering, revealing motion picture, earnest and authentic, with only minor lapses into theatricality.
 As the killers, Scott Wilson and Robert Blake were compellingly convincing."
 Variety called it "a probing, sensitive, tasteful, balanced and suspenseful documentary-drama".
 Brendan Gill of The New Yorker wrote that "the note sounded throughout is not that of Hollywood but of a scrupulous documentary.
 This documentary effect is greatly enhanced by the two young men who play the murderers—Robert Blake as Perry Smith and Scott Wilson as Dick Hickock.
 Each in his own way is superbly mindless and menacing."
 The Monthly Film Bulletin was less positive, writing that "since Brooks places his emphasis so exclusively on the killers, omitting the spectacle of the actual murders while lingering censoriously over the hangings, one fails to appreciate the real irony—the total arbitrariness—of the Clutters' deaths: they are too crudely delineated to inspire much sympathy, and in consequence the sympathy Brooks generates for the killers seems unbalanced and misplaced".

-On Rotten Tomatoes, In Cold Blood holds a rating of 76% from 46 reviews with an average rating of 8.2/10.
+On Rotten Tomatoes, In Cold Blood holds a rating of 75% from 44 reviews with an average rating of 8.6/10.
 The site's consensus reads: "In Cold Blood is a classic docudrama with a fictional thriller's grip -- and a pair of terrific lead performances from Robert Blake and Scott Wilson".
+Metacritic, which uses a weighted average, assigned the film a score of 89 out of 100, based on 4 critics, indicating "universal acclaim".

 In Cold Blood has been noted as an example of Hollywood new realism by critics such as Chris Fujiwara.
 Capote biographer Tison Pugh characterizes the film as an exercise in a "relentless pursuit of authenticity", and adds: "By putting his characters in the actual settings of their real-life counterparts, Brooks imbued his film with a reality both mundane and unbearable."
 Scholar Joel Black considers the film and its representation of real-life violent incidents "a form of psychological or social documentary".